Mark Your Calendar for World Menopause Day: 18 October 2025

 Nutrition Matters

 A well-rounded diet abundant in whole foods can alleviate menopause symptoms effectively.
 Incorporating foods rich in phytoestrogens, such as soy products, flaxseeds, and whole grains, may help mimic oestrogen in the body.
-Research indicates that women who include soy in their diets may experience a significant reduction in hot flushes, with some studies showing a decrease of up to 26%.
+Research indicates that women who include soy in their diets may experience a significant reduction in hot flushes.
+Some studies show a decrease of up to 26%.

 Incorporating calcium and vitamin D is vital for maintaining bone health.
 After menopause, the risk of osteoporosis can increase by up to 50%.
-Aim for calcium-rich foods like dairy products and leafy greens, alongside sunlight exposure or supplements for vitamin D.
+Aim for calcium-rich foods like dairy products and leafy greens.
+Sunlight exposure or supplements for vitamin D are also essential.

 Stay Active